Monday, February 15, 2016

 TAKING TOO LONG

-Deja vu Oxford Tce: 5 years post quakes, below Rydges Hotel ghost, Our City ghost, scaffolded, steel mesh fence cordoned.
+Deja vu Oxford Tce: 5 years post-quakes, below Rydges Hotel ghost, Our City ghost, scaffolded, steel-mesh-fence-cordoned.
 Ditto Provincial Council ghost on opp Avon River Bank.
 (2021.
-Our City would begin repairs, bldg & scaffolding covered in white plastic.
+Our City would begin repairs, bldg & scaffolding covered in white-plastic.
 Provincial Council still mothballed, awaited repairs).

 Deja vu Hereford St / Cambridge Tce: New carpark garage going up on Central Police implosion site.

-Durham St Nth: Awly Building, glass & steel, multi-storey, office block rebuild loomed above Provincial Council ghost.
+Durham St Nth: Awly Building, glass-&-steel, multi-storey, office block rebuild loomed above Provincial Council ghost.

 Deja vu: Mon 29.02.16.
 Leap Year Day quake, 3.32am, M4.3, 5km depth, 5km S of Christchurch.
 (GeoNet).
 Port Hills fault again.
 We'd returned to Fairlie.
 But our sons awoke to strong jolts.
-There were so many known & unknown, crustal faults in & around Christchurch, when one ruptured, another soon ruptured, different faults rupturing for the Valentines Day & Leap Year Day aftershocks.
+There were so many known & unknown, crustal faults in & around Christchurch, when one ruptured, another soon ruptured, different faults rupturing for Valentines Day & Leap Year Day aftershocks.
 Extinct Port Hills volcano cracks still flexed...

 Copyright Mark JS Esslemont.